 - Check the file to download.

-- Click “Download Selected.”
-Note: the prompt to download may vary depending on your web browser.
+Note: The prompt to download may vary depending on your web browser.
 Also, download speed will depend on file size and Internet connectivity.

 Accessing Your Data